3 Easy Pieces

 What does 2028 hold in store?

 The following graph and table explore the range of outcomes that are possible given the scenarios outlined above.
-To help put context around the wide range of expected returns, we calculated an equity-equivalent price of the 10-year U.S. Treasury Note and added it to the graph as a black dotted line.
+To help put context around the wide range of expected returns, we calculated an equity-equivalent price of the ten-year U.S. Treasury Note and added it to the graph as a black dotted line.
 Investors can use the line to weigh the risk and rewards of the S&P 500 versus the option to purchase a relatively risk-free U.S. Treasury Note.

 The table below the graph serves as a legend and reveals more information about the forecasts.
 The color shading on the table affords a sense of whether the respective scenario will produce a positive or negative return as compared to the U.S. Treasury Note.
 The far right column on the table indicates the percentage of observations since 1881 that CAPE has been higher than the respective scenarios.

 Data Courtesy: Robert Shiller Online Data - Robert Shiller and 720Global/Real Investment Advice

-As shown in the graph and table above, only scenarios 8 through 12 have a higher return than the ten year U.S. Treasury Note.
+As shown in the graph and table above, only scenarios eight through twelve have a higher return than the ten-year U.S. Treasury Note.
 Of those, three of the five assume that CAPE stays at current levels.
-Scenario 8, shaded yellow, has a negligible positive return differential.
+Scenario eight, shaded yellow, has a negligible positive return differential.

 Summary

 The bottom line is that, unless one has a very optimistic view on earnings growth and expects valuations to remain elevated beyond what historical precedent argues is reasonable, the upside is limited, and the downside is troubling.
-The odds favor that a risk-free investment in a 10-year Treasury note will provide a better return through 2028 with less volatility.
-With current 10-year note yields at roughly 2.25%, that should emphasize the use of the term “troubling.”
+The odds favor that a risk-free investment in a ten-year Treasury note will provide a better return through 2028 with less volatility.
+With current ten-year note yields at roughly 2.25%, that should emphasize the use of the term “troubling.”

 The lines in the graph above are smooth, giving the appearance of identical returns each period.
 Markets do not work that way.
 These projections do not consider the path taken to achieve the expected total return and they most certainly will not be smooth.
-The best case scenario, and the one least likely to occur is for volatility to remain low.
+The best-case scenario, and the one least likely to occur is for volatility to remain low.
 This would generate the most orderly path.
 Given that the post-crisis VIX (equity market volatility index) has averaged 17.7, current single-digit levels are an aberration and it does not seem unreasonable to expect more volatility in the future.

 Even if one of the scenarios plays out exactly as we describe, the path to that outcome would be very choppy.
-For instance, if the worst case scenario played out, an investor may lose 60-80% of value in a matter of one or two years.
-However they would most likely have better than expected annual returns in the years following.
+For instance, if the worst-case scenario played out, an investor may lose 60-80% of value in a matter of one or two years.
+However, they would most likely have better than expected annual returns in the years following.

-In a follow up to this article we will take this thought a step further and discuss the so-called path of returns.
+In a follow up to this article, we will take this thought a step further and discuss the so-called path of returns.
 We show you the expected and actual path of returns from 2005 to 2015 and argue that an investor armed with the three factors, and a little discipline, may have generated much better returns than those earned by investors using a buy and hold approach.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.